P3tr0viCh/Fuel/README.md

 Calculation of the required amount of fuel and its value depending on the intended distance, the fuel consumption of a vehicle and the unit cost of fuel.
 The distance can be calculated using Yandex.Maps.

-Schedule of expenditure for the year by months.
+Chart of expenditure for the year by months.

-Synchronization settings between devices using Yandex.Disk.
+Datebase and settings synchronization between devices using Yandex.Disk.